You've asked, we've answered.

 I’ve heard you have a referral program.
 How does it work?

 Our business has grown over the years in large part to the many clients who have referred us to their colleagues, university cohorts, and business associates.
 To show our gratitude, we have always made referral payments.
-Here’s how our program works, as of January 2018:
+Here’s how our program works:

 - We ask all new clients how they heard about us.
 If someone gives your name and retains our services, you get $20 on your account, and so does your contact.
 Easy money!